-7.2.
-Prospects generation: Trends of anomalous geothermal gradients can be an added factor in integrative prospects generation and exploratory fairways projection, and justify proposing new seismic surveys over:
+B. Prospects generation: Trends of anomalous geothermal gradients can be an added factor in integrative prospects generation and exploratory fairways projection, and justify proposing new seismic surveys over: 1.

-7.2.1.
 Anomalous geothermal gradient model "signature" of proven discovery wells to identify nearby longstanding dry holes that may have missed, bypassed or/and stopped short of hydrocarbon traps.

-7.2.2.
-Selecting new exploration acreages incorporating several "un-discovery wells" with anomalous geothermal gradients within, and around the studied area or basin.
+2. Selecting new exploration acreages incorporating several "un-discovery wells" with anomalous geothermal gradients within, and around the studied area or basin.

-7.2.3.
-CGG-ESTI analysis identifies key wells with reliable geothermal gradients for new petroleum systems analysis.
+3. CGG-ESTI analysis identifies key wells with reliable geothermal gradients for new petroleum systems analysis.

-7.3.
-Justification of dry-hole post-mortem and further actions: Dry hole with anomalous geothermal gradient provides justification for systematic post-mortem, and may lead to re-entry and test, or deepening the dry-hole:
+C. Justification of dry-hole post-mortem and further actions: Dry hole with anomalous geothermal gradient provides justification for systematic post-mortem, and may lead to re-entry and test, or deepening the dry-hole:

-7.3.1.
-Re-examining the dry-hole file with due diligence and compare drilling proposals with results, as the well may have been suspended or declared "dry" under past logistics, exploration economics or geopolitical circumstances.
+1. Re-examining the dry-hole file with due diligence and compare drilling proposals with results, as the well may have been suspended or declared "dry" under past logistics, exploration economics or geopolitical circumstances.

-7.3.2.
-Re-analyse wire-line logs using up to date parameters and software.
+2. Re-analyse wire-line logs using up to date parameters and software.

-7.3.3.
-Reviewing drilled dry prospects for alternative geological and seismic interpretation, or acquiring new, additional or infill seismic coverage as the dry hole may have missed bypassed or stopped short of a hydrocarbon reservoir.
+3. Reviewing drilled dry prospects for alternative geological and seismic interpretation, or acquiring new, additional or infill seismic coverage as the dry hole may have missed bypassed or stopped short of a hydrocarbon reservoir.

-7.3.4.
-The CGG-ESTI method/technique is an additional tool in exploring stratigraphic traps that display no seismic structural closure or expression of sealed porous and permeable reservoirs by diagenetic alterations, facies changes or regional tectonic tilts.
+4. The CGG-ESTI method/technique is an additional tool in exploring stratigraphic traps that display no seismic structural closure or expression of sealed porous and permeable reservoirs by diagenetic alterations, facies changes or regional tectonic tilts.

-7.4.
-Interim drilling decisions: In multiple targets drilling, and shallow target(s) proved dry, and the well's interim geothermal gradient is anomalous then drilling the deeper targets is justifiable, and drilling can be terminated if interim geothermal gradient is passive.
+D. Interim drilling decisions: When shallow target(s) proved wet or dry in multiple targets drilling and the well's interim geothermal gradient is anomalous then drilling the deeper targets is justifiable, and contrariwise; drilling can be terminated if interim geothermal gradient is passive.